adamhl8/filterql/README.md

 - `>=` (greater than or equal)
 - `<=` (less than or equal)

+> [!TIP]
-Comparisons are case-sensitive.
-To make them case-insensitive, prefix the comparison operator with `i`:
+> Comparisons are case-sensitive.
+To make them case-insensitive, prefix the comparison operator with `i`.

 ```
 title i== interstellar